frefolli/cloud-assignment-docker/README.md

 # Pipeline Advancement

-The pipeline is almost complete, all stages are performed correctly but `release` which is a WIP.
+The pipeline is almost complete, all stages are performed correctly but a full complete execution on master as example is missing.